telecom-research/CRTC-Scraper/_posts/2017-04-17-hearing-analysis.md

 And finally, here is a list of the most significant collocated words appearing with `guarantee`.
 The test used here is the Log Likelihood.
 The Log-likelihood ratio calculates the size and significance between the observed and expected frequencies of bigrams and assigns a score based on the result, taking into account the overall size of the corpus.
 The larger the difference between the observed and expected, the higher the score, and the more statistically significant the collocate is.
 The Log-likelihood ratio is my preferred test for collocates because it does not rely on a normal distribution, and for this reason, it can account for sparse or low frequency bigrams.
 It does not over-represent low frequency bigrams with inflated scores, as the test is only reporting how much more likely it is that the frequencies are different than they are the same.
 The drawback to the Log-likelihood ratio is that it cannot be used to compare scores across corpora.

-The word most significantly collocated with `guarantee` is `service`, followed by `minimum` and `incentivize`.
+The word most significantly collocated with `guarantee` is ~~`service`~~ (that was a typo) `quality`, followed by `minimum` and `incentivize`.
 It is extremely important to note here that **words will appear twice** in the following list.
 As the ngrams can appear both before and after the word, care must be taken to identify duplicate occurences in the list below and then combine the totals.
 Therefore, the list below is a sample.
 Please refer to the notebook for the complete list, and calculate accordingly.

 ![Log Likelihood Collocates with guarantee](./assets/images/guaranteeCollocatesLL.png){:class="img-responsive"}